Frequently Asked Questions

 How do I apply for an additional firearm?

 This is called a variation.
 You will need to fill in an application form giving ‘good reason’ for your requirement for the additional firearm.
-The completed form together with your firearm certificate should be forwarded to Firearms and Explosives Branch together with the fee of £30 for this service.
+The application form can be found HERE.

 How do I dispose of an unwanted firearm?

 There are various options for disposing of unwanted firearms.

 You can sell, give away or transfer ownership to a firearms dealer or another certificate holder who has adequate and safe storage for the weapon and has been authorised to hold it on their firearm certificate.

 You can surrender the firearm at a police station.
 Please call 101 to make arrangements for this to take place.

 You can have the weapon formally deactivated (see below).

 Every firearm needs to be accounted for and Firearms and Explosives Branch, who issued the certificate, must be informed as to what has happened to it.